 Colorectal cancer (CRC) symptoms are unspecific - often emerging when the disease is no longer curable.
-Screening reduces CRC mortality, but current screening tests need improvment to be more accurate and less costly and invasive.
+Screening reduces CRC mortality, but current screening tests need improvement to be more accurate and less costly and invasive.
 CRC is one of the cancer types with strongest association with lifestyle, and there is reason to believe that this association is partly mediated trough the bacteria in the gut, - the microbiota.

 Design and infrastructure